-Results from the first annual CSHE reporting survey will be available to help guide the development of targeted resources, technical assistance and training.
-Elementary school requirements for CSHE go into effect in the 2022-23 school year, and we anticipate an increase in requests for support from K-5 schools.
-We also expect a significant increase over this next year of districts in full compliance with new requirements for CSHE.
+Results from the first annual CSHE reporting survey will be available to help guide the development of targeted resources, technical assistance, and training.
+We expect a significant increase over this next year of districts in full compliance with new requirements for CSHE.